tomscii/banks2ledger/README.md

        -af : A string that sets the decimal format used for the amount.
 This should be used in combination with the `ds` and `gs` options to have control over the format of the amount.
 Note:
-          Fixing a prefix and a sufix in this pattern is not needed, since they are dealt with using regular expressions.
+          Fixing a prefix and a suffix in this pattern is not needed, since they are dealt with using regular expressions.
 For a detailed reference on this string, see
           https://docs.oracle.com/javase/10/docs/api/java/text/DecimalFormat.html